Jaival111/Gesture-Based-PPT-Control/README.md

 4. **Open PowerPoint Presentation**
    Ensure you have a PowerPoint presentation file ready.
 Update the script to point to your presentation file location.

+   Also you need to change the location of the powerpoint in the main.py

 5. **Run the Application**
    Execute the Python script:
    ```bash